Land reform in the Philippines

-Land reform in the Philippines has long been a contentious issue rooted in the Spanish colonial period.
-Some efforts began during the American colonial period with renewed efforts during the Commonwealth, following independence, during martial law, and especially following the People Power Revolution in 1986.
-The current law, the Comprehensive Agrarian Reform Program, was passed following the revolution and extended until 2014.
+Land reform in the Philippines has long been a contentious issue rooted in the concentration of land ownership in landed elites during the Spanish colonial period.
+Some state-led land reform initiatives began during the American colonial period, following independence in response to the Huk Rebellion, during martial law, and especially following the People Power Revolution in 1986.

+The current law, the Comprehensive Agrarian Reform Program (CARP), was passed in 1986 but its implementation remains unfinished to this day.
+Strong peasant movement mobilization that maximized CARP for land claims in the 1990s made significant yet partial land redistribution possible, encompassing about half of total agricultural lands and benefitting three-fifths of all agricultural households.
+However, loopholes and weaknesses in the law have been used to evade and reverse reforms.

+Aside from pushing for the completion of land redistribution under CARP, peasant movements have called attention to increasing violence against land claimants, reversals of redistribution in favor of former and new landowners, aggressive agricultural land-use conversions, and lack of government support services for beneficiaries.
+As of 2026, the Department of Agrarian Reform says 700,000 hectares of agricultural lands has yet to be awarded to farmers.

 History

 Much like Mexico and other Spanish colonies in the Americas, the Spanish settlement in the Philippines revolved around the encomienda system of plantations, known as haciendas.
 As the 19th century progressed, industrialization and liberalization of trade allowed these encomiendas to expand their cash crops, establishing a strong sugar industry in the Philippines, especially in the Visayan island of Negros.